lmalaquias/telegram_monitor/README.md

 ## 📄 License

-This project is licensed under the GNU 3 License
+This project is licensed under the GPL 3 License